bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/converting.rst

    Convert Project Wizard - Choose Converter Page

-On the next page of the wizard press the *Convert* button to start the converter.
+On the next page of the wizard, press the *Convert* button to start the converter.
 The executed tasks and actions of the converter are logged into the text area above the *Convert* button.
 That documents the conversion process and will inform you about whether the conversion was successful or not.